PuffPacket/PuffPacket/README.md

 ![alt-text](https://github.com/PuffPacket/PuffPacket/blob/master/Images/batteryMod2.jpg)

 ## Using the Programmer
   * The programmer fits directly in the 1.25 mm pitch pin header on the PuffPacket device as shown below.
+Be sure and remove or do not connect the +3v pin on the rfDuino programmer.
   ![alt-tex](https://github.com/PuffPacket/PuffPacket/blob/master/Images/programming2.jpg)
   ![alt-tex](https://github.com/PuffPacket/PuffPacket/blob/master/Images/programming1.jpg)